zbaker94/Obsidian-Coding/React/Principles/Best practices for balancing customization with configuration and ensuring reusability.md

 - What is the input?
 - What is the output?
 - Does the component have any side effects?
+- Does the component need to track state or is it a [[Controlled Components|controlled component]]?
 - What are the dependencies?
 - What is the component _NOT_ supposed to do?